smol-ai/GodMode/README.md

 Yes and no:

 1. SOTA functionality is often released without API (eg: ChatGPT Code Interpreter, Bing Image Creator, Bard Multimodal Input, Claude Multifile Upload). **We insist on using webapps** so that you have full access to all functionality on launch day.
-We also made light/dark mode for each app, just for fun (`Cmd+Shift+L`)
+We also made light/dark mode for each app, just for fun (`Cmd+Shift+L` (Aug update: currently broken in the GodMode rewrite, will fix))
 2. This is a menubar app that can be invoked with a keyboard shortcut (Cmd+Shift+G).
 Feels a LOT faster than having it live in a browser window somewhere and is easy to pull up/dismiss during long generations.
 3. Supports no-API models like Perplexity and Poe, and local models like LLaMa and Vicuna (via [OobaBooga](https://github.com/oobabooga/text-generation-webui)).
 4. No paywall, build from source.